jocelyn-stericker/hacklily/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+As additional permission under GNU GPL version 3 section 7, you may distribute non-source (e.g., minimized or compacted) forms of that code without the copy of the GNU GPL normally required by section 4, provided you include this license notice and a URL through which recipients can access the Corresponding Source.

+As additional permission under GNU GPL version 3 section 7, the term "System Libraries" is extended to include the JavaScript libraries provided with any browser.
+If you modify this code, you may extend this exception to your version of the code, but you are not obligated to do so.
+If you do not wish to do so, delete this exception statement from your version.

+See the full license in LICENSE.txt.

+### Server

+The server (located in `server/`) is licensed as follows:

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+See the full license in LICENSE.AGPL.txt.

 ## Running locally

 ### Dependencies